jorgecarleitao/django-sphinxql/docs/queryset.rst

         There are two built-in columns, ``C('@id')`` and ``C('@relevance')``, that are used to order by Django ``id`` and by relevance of the results, respectively.

-        Setting an order invalidates any Django-ordering applied to the :class:`SearchQuerySet`.

     .. method:: __getitem__(item)